sainnhe/tmux-fzf/README.md

 This plugin supports multiple selection for `kill` action, you can press `TAB` and `Shift-TAB` to mark multiple items.

+Most operations don't need to be explained, but there are some operations that might need to be explained here.

 ## link & unlink window

 You can use this plugin to link a window from another session to current session.